Identity Document for Criminal History Checks

 • Security guard or crowd control photo licence

-• Evidence of right to a government benefit (DVA or Centrelink)
+• Evidence of entitlement to a government benefit such as Centrelink or DVA

 • Consular photo identity card issued by DFAT